-I’ve just done my tax return for the first time and HMRC have asked me to pay a PAYMENT on ACCOUNT?
+I’ve just done my tax return for the first time and HMRC have asked me to make a PAYMENT on ACCOUNT?
 What is this and why do I need to pay it?

 Payments on account are advance payments on for the following year for the tax bill.